-The iconic opening scene, which features Bardot sunbathing naked provoked controversy at the time.
+The film that supposedly made Brigitte Bardot famous overnight.
+The iconic opening scene, which features Bardot sunbathing naked, provoked controversy at the time.
 The film was therefore censored heavily before being released in the United States, as scenes such as these were seen to transgress the boundaries of what was acceptable to be broadcasted on screen.

 2. Bonjour Tristesse (1958)

 After the production of And God Created Woman earlier in the 50s, the Riviera became a popular destination for filmmakers as well as tourists.
 This adaption of Françoise Sagan’s scandalous novel of the same name was filmed in the midst of this craze.
 What I find most interesting about the film are the transitions between black and white and coloured scenes, which reinforce the contrast between Cécile’s life in Paris when she is older, and flashbacks to her younger self spending a summer in the French Riviera.

 This film is by my one of my favourite directors, François Ozon.
 It is split up into four sections: Summer, Autumn, Winter and Spring.
 The first section takes place in the South of France, where Isabelle and her family are taking a holiday.
 A controversial film, it explores a 17-year-old girl’s decision to become a prostitute on the side of her school work.

 A thriller, also directed by François Ozon.
 A British crime novelist takes a break from London by briefly staying at her publisher’s house in the South of France.
 There, she unexpectedly runs into Julie, her publisher’s daughter.
 Throughout the film, the director seamlessly weaves the plot of the novel that the protagonist is writing with the events of the film, playing metafictional games with the audience and finishing with an ambiguous conclusion, characteristic of Ozon.

 Both of the protagonists are bilingual, so the dialogue throughout the film switches between French and English.